otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools.md

 **ESLint** is a popular linting tool for identifying and fixing problems in **JavaScript** code.
 It helps ensure that your code adheres to a consistent style and can catch common errors.

-To initialise **ESLint** n your project, run the following command in your terminal.
+To initialise **ESLint** in your project, run the following command in your terminal.

 ```bash
 npm init @eslint/config@latest